shimataro/value-schema/docs/reference/array.md

 ### `toArray`

-Converts an input value to array if not.
+Transforms an input value to array if not.
 **defaults: false**

 ```javascript